Building a community of philanthropists and creating a legacy to promote growth and positive change in children, youth

 Dr. Karen Toews

 Karen was born and raised in Steinbach.
 She attended the University of Manitoba and received her MD degree in 1994 and her certificate from the College of Family Physicians in 1996.
 Karen has been practicing family medicine in Steinbach since September of 1996.
-Karen’s work interests include obstetrics, cancer care and teaching medical students.
+Karen’s work interests include cancer care, palliative care, obstetrics and teaching medical students.
 Outside of medicine, Karen enjoys spending time with her family, swimming, biking, running, reading and travelling.
-Karen is married to Rod, mom to daughter Siobhan and son Liam.
+Karen is married to Rod and mom to children Siobhan and Liam.
 She is committed to the community and is thrilled to be a part of The Chrysalis Fund since its inception.

 Simone has had a passion for not-for-profit organizations for many years.
 She is immensely thankful that her passion has been fueled by the encouragement of her family.
-Although she presently does not serve any organizations, her volunteering over the years has seen her involved with the local homeless shelter in Steinbach, Today House and is part of the Refugee Committee at Grace Mennonite Church, the local soup kitchen, Soup’s On, the CancerCare volunteer program and the Palliative Care Program in Steinbach.
+Although she presently does not serve any organizations, her volunteering over the years has seen her involved with the local homeless shelter in Steinbach, Today House, the Refugee Committee at Grace Mennonite Church, the local soup kitchen, Soup’s On, the CancerCare volunteer program and the Palliative Care Program in Steinbach.

-Steinbach has been home to Simone for over 36 years.
+Steinbach was home to Simone for over 40 years.
 She has 5 grandchildren and if you ask her she will tell you, “Those are the best “volunteer days” when I have them all to myself, no parents around!”
 The biggest loves of her life are her husband, 3 sons, 3 daughters-in-law, 2 African daughters, and 5 grandchildren.
-Some other loves in her life are the friendships that have synergized over the years of volunteering in the not for profit world, reading, music (yeah for Spotify!).
+Some other loves in her life are the friendships that have synergized over the years of volunteering in the not for profit world, reading, music.

 “Life is a gift, and it offers us the privilege, opportunity, and responsibility to give something back by becoming more.” ~ Anthony Robbins